Jimeh87/blog/_posts/2019-08-28-jekyll-with-docker-compose.md

 Run `docker-compose up` and wait until you see `Server running... press ctrl-c to stop.`.
 Then you should be able to go to [http://localhost:4000](http://localhost:4000) to see your new blog.
 If you make a change to the `index.markdown` file and refresh your browser the change should be reflected on your site!

 {: .box-note}
-The first time you run this it will take quite awhile, but it will be much faster the next time.
+The first time you run this it will take quite awhile because docker is downloading a lot of dependencies, but it will be much faster the next time.

 ## Development Tips